 Free of Bullying was also lauched in Iceland in 2016, where 75 kindergartens are now working with the programme.
-Free of Bullying in Iceland is implemented by Barnaheill - Save the Children á Íslandi.
+Free of Bullying in Iceland is called Vinátta and the programme is implemented by Barnaheill - Save the Children á Íslandi.

 If you are interested in reading more about the programme, please, feel free to visit our English website: freeofbullying.com